-- Partnering with researchers from the University of New South Wales and over 50 businesses, the University of Adelaide is leading the CSC program.
+- Partnering with researchers from the University of New South Wales and over 30 businesses, the University of Adelaide is leading the Defence Trailblazer project.

-- CSC is developing new defence industry technology and 100 new defence products, creating over 1000 jobs and more than 1,400 additional jobs through the broader supply chain over four years.
+- Defence Trailblazer is developing new defence industry technology and 100 new defence products, creating over 1000 jobs and more than 1,400 additional jobs through the broader supply chain over four years.

 - In collaboration with industry partners, the University of Adelaide will match the Government funding by more than three-to-one investment in this critical project to safeguard national and regional security, and boost Australia’s sovereign capability in the defence industry.

 - Stay up to date with Defence Trailblazer.

 - The University of Queensland – Food and Beverage Accelerator (FaBA)

 - The University of Queensland is leading the FaBA in partnership with the University of Southern Queensland and Queensland University of Technology.

 - FaBA aims to contribute to doubling the value of Australia’s food and beverage manufacturing sector by 2030, through focusing on smart production and new ingredients, creating innovative foods and beverages and generating thousands of new jobs.

 - The University of Queensland, industry partners and research collaborators are investing in the project to boost growth and innovation in the sector.